Let's do it together Let's do it together

 Mowing

-Even though giving your grass a close shave might look good (and keep the grass looking better for longer), it can damage your grass, making it more susceptible to moss, weeds and drought.
-Therefore, keep your grass height around 40mm (1.5in) in spring and around 13-25mm (1/2-1in) in summer.
-If your lawn often has a hard time (playing host to regular football matches, for example), then you might want to keep it slightly longer so it can withstand the extra wear and tear.
+Even though giving your grass a close shave might look good (and keep the grass looking better for longer), it can damage your grass, making it more susceptible to damage and drought.
+Keep your grass height around 40mm (1.5in) in spring and around 13-25mm (1/2-1in) in summer.

 Cut grass